richelbilderbeek/simplify_cpp_travis_intro/README.md

 }
 ```

-The two sorting implementation work on the same input and are checked to have the same output.
+The two sorting implementations work on the same input and are checked to have the same output.
 The exact working of `sort_a` is unimportant (psst, it's a bubble sort!).
 The assert statement ensures that profiling is done in release mode.